 While fairer skin may seem like an ideal to achieve, it is not so.
 Every skin colour is beautiful and instead of trying to change yourself to fit in with society’s twisted standards, you should play to your strengths and enhance what you’ve been blessed with.
 So, to help you embrace your natural self and achieve enviable makeup looks every single time, we’ve put together a complete guide of makeup tips for women with dark skin.

 Mistakes To Avoid

 Tips For Better Makeup Application

 - CTM as a rule

 For people with a deeper complexion, it is important to have a cleansing-toning-moisturizing routine that you follow religiously.
 This will give you a clean, even surface to work with while applying makeup.
-Also, if your skin is well moisturised, you’ll get that natural glow-from-within that’s sometimes hard to achieve with makeup.
+Also, if your skin is well moisturised, you’ll get that natural glow-from-within that’s sometimes hard to achieve with makeup for dark skin.

 - Use sunscreen

 There is a common misconception that people with duskier skin tones do not need sunscreen since they don’t tan as much.
 But every person, no matter what the skin tone, needs sun protection.
 You may not tan but ain’t nobody immune to those harmful UV rays.